Learning Support & EAL

 EAL (English as an Additional Language)

 We currently have several pupils working towards GCSE and A-level qualifications in their ‘additional language’, which is English.
-Some pupils join us when still quite young however the majority of pupils join us much later, in Years 9 or 10, and several go straight into the Sixth Form.
+Some pupils join us quite young however the majority of pupils join later, in Years 9 or 10, and several go straight into Sixth Form.

 In recent years we have welcomed pupils from Hong Kong, mainland China, Vietnam, Germany, Thailand, Macau, Japan, Malaysia, Korea, Ukraine, Spain, Portugal and Russia.
-The EAL (English as an Additional Language) department supports our overseas pupils by providing lessons in the English Language and support in other subjects.
+The EAL (English as an Additional Language) Department supports our overseas pupils by providing lessons in the English Language and support in other subjects.
 Younger pupils adapt very well and have extra EAL lessons wherever possible.

 Year 10 EAL pupils are entered for the PET (Preliminary English Test) Cambridge examination, and Year 11 pupils work towards the Cambridge First Certificate exam.
 Both these examinations test pupils’ speaking, listening, reading and writing skills.
 Upper Sixth Form students generally take the IELTS (International English Language Testing System) Test, which is needed for entrance not only into British universities, but also into overseas universities.

 The EAL department offers support socially as well as academically.
 Outings are arranged, the highlight of which is a meal at a local restaurant to celebrate the Chinese New Year!
 Every overseas pupil, and their culture, is welcomed and the added dimension this brings to the life of the school is highly valued and appreciated.